Miriam-Hein/pands-project2021/README.md

 #### Analysis of the Histograms

 Histograms are used to have a more detailed view of a variable and show the distribution of that variable.
+[13] The distribution shows the spread of the data, which can be either widely stretched or compressed.
+The shape of the distribution gives indications about the data displayed.
+There are different shapes which are defined by the number of peaks and by the possession of symmetry.
-[13] For all Histrogram it can be noted that all three Species overlap throughout.
+For all Histogram it can be noted that all three Species overlap throughout.

 #### Analysis of the Scatterplots
 <div align="justify">
-From histgrams that focus on one single column/one variable of the data set, the scatterplot moves to the visualision of mulitple columns and therefore multiple variables.
+From histograms that focus on one single column/one variable of the data set, the scatterplot moves to the visualising of multiple columns and therefore multiple variables.
 [12] The
-Scatterplots is used to show if the varialbes are in a linear relationship.
+Scatterplots is used to show if the variables are in a linear relationship.
 Linearity is important to predict data.
-Therefore it is always desired to achieve linearisation even if the relationship between variable is initially non-linear, it is desired to transform it towards linearity.
+Therefore, it is always desired to achieve linearisation even if the relationship between variable is initially non-linear, it is desired to transform it towards linearity.
 [10]
 </div>

 <img src = "PNG/Scatterplot_Iris-Sepal.png" alt = "Scatterplot_Iris-Sepal" width = 400 height=400><img src = "PNG/Scatterplot_Iris-Petal.png" alt = "Scatterplot_Iris-Petal" width = 400 height=400>